Credit: Greenpeace Thailand

 The groups questioned about the materials used in the committee’s meetings.
 They said if they are proved to be scientifically correct, they would agree with the ban.
 But if those are found not to be substantiated, they viewed that they should not be used for the committee’s considerations as this would set a false standard for other chemicals in the future.

-To ban or not to ban hazardous farm chemicals here is a heated issue, highly demanding facts and proofs from both sides over the past few years as the approach is still a subject of debates whether it should be part of the mechanisms to help move the country towards food safety, one of the prime farm policies aimed for ages.
+To ban or not to ban hazardous farm chemicals here is a heated issue, highly demanding facts and proofs from both sides over the past few years as the approach is still a subject of debate whether it should be part of the mechanisms to help move the country towards food safety, one of the prime farm policies aimed for ages.